 We use Hive and Analytics to measure the team’s velocity, story completion to feedback ratio, ability to deliver things on time, and more.
 We adjust certain parts of the process based on these metrics, but recently we’ve hit an extremely efficient flow.

 What are the best ways to make a remote development team feel a part of your company’s culture?

 I think it’s important to share news about commercial success with the team, bring them into monthly all-hands meetings, and eventually (if at all possible!) visit each others offices.

-How do you think is it possible to achieve a fruitful cooperation between in-house and remote team and grow your business by working with them on a regular basis?
+How do you think it is possible to achieve a fruitful cooperation between in-house and remote teams and to grow your business?

 I think communication is at the core of success in this type of relationship.
 It’s also important to make sure both sides are not isolated in the work they do - promoting shared work across offices helps to strengthen this relationship.

 If you plan to hire app developers, think about how you can treat them as the part of your company culture.
 When you both work on the same mission and communicate with each other tightly, the results will be forthcoming.